-The skin can become inflamed for a number of reasons.
+The skin can become inflamed 🔥 for a number of reasons.
 Stress and irritation can both cause inflammation because they represent a threat to the body.
-Everything from mindlessly touching the face to using the wrong kind of toothpaste can irritate the skin, and it becomes inflamed to prevent the irritant from penetrating deeper or spreading.
+Anything from unconsciously and repeatedly touching the face to using the wrong kind of toothpaste can irritate the skin.
+It becomes inflamed to prevent the irritant from spreading or penetrating deeper.

-Stress can cause inflammation because our bodies don’t always distinguish between literal, physical stressors and emotional stressors.
-If we’re stressed about a big test coming up, our body prepares for a fight by going into fight, flight, or freeze mode.
-One way it protects itself is through the inflammation response.
-If the skin is inflamed, there is less of a chance anything dangerous will enter the skin.
+Stress can cause inflammation 🔥 because our bodies don’t always distinguish between literal, physical stressors and emotional stressors.
+If we’re very tense about a big test coming up, our body “reads” the stress as a threat and prepares for an invasion by going into the fight, flight, or freeze mode.
+One way it protects itself is through the inflammatory response.
+If the skin is inflamed, there is less of a chance anything dangerous will enter it because the tissue around the pores is slightly swollen.
 Unfortunately, stress is a common part of daily life, meaning our skin may always be slightly inflamed.

-Inflammation leads to acne because it traps oil, bacteria, and dead skin cells under the surface of the skin.
-This can clog the pores, leading to blackheads and whiteheads, or it can allow the bacteria to generate a minor infection, which leads to pimples and cysts.
+Inflammation leads to acne because it traps oil, bacteria, and dead cells under the surface of the skin.
+This can clog the pores, causing blackheads and whiteheads, or it can allow the bacteria to generate a minor infection, which leads to pimples and cysts.

 Bacteria and Acne

-The bacteria primarily associated with acne are called p. acnes.
-They are anaerobic bacteria, meaning they can’t survive in oxygen for long, and without inflammation, they can actually benefit the skin.
-Because they’re anaerobic, they live in the oil our skin naturally produces and they consume that oil as their food source, meaning they can actually reduce the amount of oil on our skin and prevent oil buildup.
+The bacteria primarily associated with acne are generally referred to as P. acnes 🦠.
+These are anaerobic bacteria, meaning they can’t survive in the presence of oxygen for long.
+Without inflammation, they can actually benefit the skin.
+They are anaerobic and live in the oil our skin naturally produces.
+They consume that oil as their food source, which means they can actually reduce the amount of oil on our skin and prevent oil buildup.